chrisdone/website/hakyll/posts/german-naming-convention.markdown

 4. Acronyms: using initial letters to refer to concepts: `throwVE` ("throw validation error").

-Most of these are unecessary[^typedness] and/or harmful.
+Most of these are unnecessary[^typedness] and/or harmful.

 ## It's All Greek To Me